MaartenW/Quietfield/README.md

 # Quietfield
 ## A less distracting Stackfield / Electron app / Chrome extension

-[Stackfield](https://www.stackfield.com) is a great project management app!
+[Stackfield](https://www.stackfield.com)© is a great project management app!
 One of the few really GDPR compliant ones, fully built, maintained and hosted in Germany, Europe.

 A downside is the many (WAAAYYYYY TOO MUCH) distracting in-app notifications.

 ## Electron
 *Quietfield* is a simple Electron-Forge configuration which adds some simple CSS to quiet down the multitude of notifications.
-Enabling you to work without being alerted every-single-time a co-worker does anything-at-all -not-related-to-you in a room you are member of.
+Enabling you to work without being alerted every-single-time a co-worker does anything-at-all-not-related-to-you in a room you are member of.

 ### Install